SyncfusionExamples/Customizing-Border-Thickness-on-All-Four-Sides-of-SfButton/README.md

-This section explains how to customize the border thickness on different sides of the .NET MAUI Button.
-In the SfButton, the StrokeThickness property is a double type, which means it only allows for a single value to be assigned for uniform border thickness.
+This section explains how to customize the border thickness on different sides of the [.NET MAUI Button](https://www.syncfusion.com/maui-controls/maui-button).
+In the SfButton, the [StrokeThickness](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SfButton.html#Syncfusion_Maui_Buttons_SfButton_StrokeThickness) property is a double type, which means it only allows for a single value to be assigned for uniform border thickness.

-You can use the SfButton within a ContentView to set different border thicknesses on all four sides.
-You can simulate varying border thicknesses by adjusting the background color and padding properties in the ContentView.
+You can use the SfButton within a `ContentView` to set different border thicknesses on all four sides.
+You can simulate varying border thicknesses by adjusting the background color and padding properties in the `ContentView`.
 Specifically, modifying the padding for each side (left, top, right, and bottom) enables you to create the desired effect.

 **XAML:**
 ```